puzzle/ansible-training/content/labs/06.0/_index.en.md

 ### Task 3

 - Create a file named `vaultpassword` containing the unencrypted string "goldfinger".
-- Encrypt the `secret_vars.yml` file by using `ansible-vault` with the password *Dr.NO\!*.
+- Encrypt the `secret_vars.yml` file by using `ansible-vault` with the password *goldfinger*.

 {{% notice tip %}}
-You don’t have to set a label.
+You don’t have to set a label when encrypting the file.
 {{% /notice %}}

+- Rerun the playbook providing the password for decrypting `secret_vars.yml` at the command prompt.
-- Rerun the playbook providing the vaultpassword file.
+- Rerun the playbook providing the password for decrypting `secret_vars.yml` from the file `vaultpassword`.

+{{% notice tip %}}
+Since the password is in cleartext in the file vaultpassword, you shoul never ever check it in a git repository or similar.
+Als doublecheck, that only the necessary rights are set.
+{{% /notice %}}

 ### Task 4

 - Configure your environment to always use the `vaultpassword` file as the vault file.
-- Rerun the playbook without providing the password or the passwordfile in the commandline.
+- Rerun the playbook without providing the password or the passwordfile at the commandline.

 ### Task 5

 - Decrypt the file `secret_vars.yml`.
-- Encrypt the values of `username` and `password` and put them into the `secret_vars.yml` file.
+- Encrypt the values of the variables `username` and `password` and put them into the `secret_vars.yml` file.

+{{% notice note %}}
+Look for an option to ansible-vault to give the name of the variable while encrypting the value.
+This makes it easyier to copy-paste the output later!
+{{% /notice %}}

 ### Task 6